A reader asks some great questions about judgments. They give us the opportunity to talk about what judgments are and how they work.

 Even if you lose a lawsuit, this does not mean you must repay the debt.
 If your family is in financial distress and cannot afford to repay its debts, a court judgment that you owe the money may not really change anything.
 If you do not have the money to pay, the court’s judgment that you owe the debt will not make payment anymore possible.

 If you aren’t sure what a judgment creditor can do to collect from you, it’s a good idea to consult a bankruptcy attorney who can help you understand what may be at risk if you don’t pay.
 The attorney can explain what property you own is “exempt,” or safe from creditors.
-“Surviving Debt,” from the National Consumer Law Center is another good resource.
+You can also check out this article on how to get out of debt.

 Can I settle a judgment?